 NASA / SCIENCE PHOTO LIBRARY NASA / SCIENCE PHOTO LIBRARY

 Solar flare.
-Animation showing two views of an X1.6-class solar flare, imaged by the solar observation satellites IRIS (Interface Region Imaging Spectrograph) and SDO (Solar Dynamics Observatory) on September 10, 2014.
-IRIS focuses on the lower regions of the sun's atmosphere, while the SDO shows a region that is hotter and typically further out.
+Animation showing two views of an X1.6-class solar flare, imaged by the solar observation satellite SDO (Solar Dynamics Observatory) on September 10, 2014.
+The first view is in 171 angstrom light, and the second view is a blend of light from the 171 and 304 angstrom wavelengths (in the ultraviolet range).
 Solar flares are eruptions in the solar atmosphere that emit large quantities of radiation and charged particles.
-Solar flares can severely disrupt communications via satellite and radio.
+They can severely disrupt communications via satellite and radio.

 Model release not required.
 Property release not required.